 Retail work is defined as work that is done in a retail environment, such as a store or restaurant.
-Retail work can involve a variety of tasks, such as customer service, shelf storage, and the box.
-Food and beverage service and related workers work in restaurants, schools, and other places to eat.
+This type of work can involve a variety of tasks, such as customer service, shelf stocking, and boxing.
+Food and beverage service and related workers are employed in restaurants, schools, and other places to eat.
 Work shifts typically include early morning, late night, weekends, and holidays.

 The discourse surrounding fast food jobs is often reduced to the term “turning hamburgers”, as if to suggest that the work can be done by anyone, and is nothing more than robotic movements made for a proportional salary.
 However, this is far from the truth.
 Everyone who has worked in the restaurant industry, including a bar, has at some point thought what this retail is and the answer to that is quite simple.
 Food and beverage service workers and other related workers are the front line of customer service in restaurants, coffee shops and other food service establishments.

 Generally, no employee under the age of 18 may drive or serve as an outside assistant in a motor vehicle on a public road; however, 17-year-olds who meet certain specific requirements may drive cars and trucks that do not exceed 6,000 pounds of gross vehicle weight for periods of time limited as part of their work.
 Food preparation and service areas in restaurants often have potential safety hazards, such as hot ovens and slippery floors.
 As a growing population continues to dine out, buy takeout, or have food delivered, more restaurants are expected to open, especially fast-food and casual restaurants.
 This table shows a list of occupations with responsibilities similar to those of food and beverage service and related workers.